courtneymahugu/mobileapp_project1/README.md

 Describe any challenges encountered while building the app.
 - Struggled with IBOutlet crashes and layout constraints.
 - Struggled with testing on phone.
+- Struggled getting the map to show and work.

 ## License